It was the first day of classes, and Sochima Ifedikwa was lost.

 As if deciphering a code, he narrowed his eyes at the numbers on the sheet in his hands, looked up at the South Campus building in front of him, then back down at the paper.
 As fate would have it, he bumped into Ralph Penn, computer information technology professor.

 "Excuse me, sir," Ifedikwa said, showing Penn his schedule.
 "I'm looking for this building."

-Penn not only showed him the building but walked him to the classroom.
-That day marked the beginning not only of a mentoring relationship but of Ifedikwa’s journey to stand on his own.
+Penn showed him the building and walked him to the classroom.
+That day marked the beginning not only of a mentoring relationship but of Ifedikwa's journey to stand on his own.

 The dream begins

 Ifedikwa grew up in Nigeria.
-With hearing and financial challenges, his mother couldn’t fund his education, but that didn’t stop him from dreaming of pursuing a degree and a successful career.
+With hearing and financial challenges, his mother couldn't fund his education, but that didn't stop her son from dreaming of pursuing a degree and a successful career.

 "I wanted to stand on my own as a man," he said.

 Ifedikwa also wanted to help his mother and three younger brothers live a better life.
 The best education in the world, he felt, would be in the U.S., but where would he go?